 Measurement and Data Standards for Mathematical Practice MP.1.
 Make sense of problems and persevere in solving them.
 MP.5.
 Use appropriate tools strategically.
 MP.2.
 Reason abstractly and quantitatively.
 MP.6.
 Attend to precision.
 MP.3.
 Construct viable arguments and critique the reasoning of others.
 MP.7.
 Look for and make use of structure.
 MP.4.
 Model with mathematics.
 MP.8.
 Look for and express regularity in repeated reasoning.
 Cluster: Understand and apply the statistics process.
-Cluster: Understand and apply the statistics process.
+Standards Clarifications charter charterand and appry me statistics process.
 Standards Clarifications KY.3.MD.3 Investigate questions involving categorical data.
 Students select a question of interest (how many pets does each classmate a.
-Identify a statistical question focused on categorical data and have), gather data and create a bar graph (each square in the bar graph gather data; might represent two pets). b.
+Identify a statistical question focused on categorical data and have), gather data and create a bar graph (each square in the bar graph gather data; might represent 2 pets). b.
 Create a scaled pictograph and a scaled bar graph to represent a data set (using technology or by hand); c.
 Make observations from the graph about the question posed, Coherence KY.2.MD.10→KY.3.MD.3 including "how many more" and "how many less" questions.
 MP.3, MP.5, MP.6 KY.3.MD.4 Investigate questions involving numerical data.
 Students measure objects in their desk to the nearest 1⁄2 or 1⁄4 of an inch, a.
 Identify a statistical question focused on numerical data; display data collected on a dot plot and analyze the data. b.
-Generate measurement data by measuring lengths using rulers Objects in my Desk marked with halves and fourths of an inch. x c.
-Show the data by making a dot plot where the horizontal scale is marked off in appropriate units - whole numbers, halves, or $\xrightarrow{X} \xrightarrow{X} \xrightarrow{X} \xrightarrow{X} \xrightarrow{X} \xrightarrow{X} \xrightarrow{X} \xrightarrow{X} $ quarters. $0 \frac{1}{4} \frac{1}{2} \frac{3}{4} 1 1\frac{1}{4} 1\frac{1}{2} 1\frac{3}{4} 2 2\frac{1}{4}$ d.
-Make observations from the graph about the question posed, Coherence KY.2.MD.9 $\rightarrow$ KY.3.MD.4 $\rightarrow$ KY.4.MD.4 including questions about the shape of the data and compare responses.
-MP.1, MP.3, MP.6 Attending to the Standards for Mathematical Practice Students understand the purpose of creating a graph is to make sense of data related to a question (MP.1).
+Generate measurement data by measuring lengths using rulers Objects in my Desk marked with halves and fourths of an inch.
+X c.
+Show the data by making a dot plot where the horizontal scale X X X X X X is marked off in appropriate units - whole numbers, halves, or X X X X X quarters. $0 \frac{1}{4} \frac{1}{2} \frac{3}{4} 1 1\frac{1}{4} 1\frac{1}{2} 1\frac{3}{4} 2 2\frac{1}{4}$ measurements in inches d.
+Make observations from the graph about the question posed, Coherence KY.2.MD.9→KY.3.MD.4→KY.4.MD.4 including questions about the shape of the data and compare responses.
+MP.1, MP.3, MP.6

+Students understand the purpose of creating a graph is to make sense of data related to a question (MP.1).
 They look at the data they have collected and decide on how to set up a graph to best communicate the data (MP.6).
 Students determine if the scale on a dot plot should be in whole numbers, halves or fourths, based on the data gathered.
 For example, if they measured the length of each person's pencil to the nearest fourth inch, the related dot plot would be created using fourths (MP.6).